As employees are the life-blood of any business, more and more companies are raising the bar by putting an increased focus towards employee benefits.

 Benefits are also good news for employees.
 After all, we spend a large proportion of our waking hours at work, so it’s important we’re made to feel valued and enjoy our time as much as possible.

 When it comes to benefits, there is no one-size-fits-all strategy.
 Every employee has different needs and wants.
-Although popular employee benefits still include medical packages and pension funds, businesses are becoming much more innovative.
+Whilst most popular benefits still include medical packages and pension funds, businesses are striving to become much more innovative.

 Here are 10 employee benefits you may want to keep in mind, which can assist your professional development, keep you fit and healthy, make life easier and help you to have more fun: